getmscode2013/NodeJsTutorial/README.md

 @Controller()
 export class AppController {
 ```
-Means it will accept the empty parameter like
+Means it will accept the empty parameter like<br />
 your-domain.com/

 if you have the parameter in controller like user